 - In a new private or incognito window, enter your subdomain URL.
 If your records are correct, you’ll be directed to the new page or site and that site’s URL will appear in the browser address bar.

 Forward to a different Squarespace site

-For example, if we want to forward the domain createbeautifulwebsite.org to donuts4u.com's blog page, we’ll use the Forward Domain preset and the primary domain URL with the blog page including the slug, www.donuts4u.com/blog.
+For example, if we want to forward the domain createbeautifulwebsite.org to donuts4u.com's blog page, we’ll use the Forward domain preset and the full URL for the blog page including the slug, www.donuts4u.com/blog.